matter-labs/zksync-lite-docs/docs/faq/README.md

 **zkSync** is a user-centric zkRollup for value transfers, created by [Matter Labs](https://matter-labs.io).
 We introduced the [vision for zkSync](https://medium.com/matter-labs/introducing-zk-sync-the-missing-link-to-mass-adoption-of-ethereum-14c9cea83f58) in December 2019.

 **zkRollup** is a trustless blockchain scaling technology driven by the power of Zero-Knowledge Proofs.
-A few key properties make it unique:
+A few properties make it unique:

 1. **Security guarantees** are strictly as strong as if the funds were placed directly on the mainnet.
 Not only is the operator completely trustless, there is also no need for fraud-proofs, active monitoring by the user, watch-towers, data-notaries, or any other shacky game-theoretical constructions.